Domain II — Assessment and Program Planning

 The TIER Progress Monitoring Tool is a free progress monitoring platform to house data for students receiving interventions.
 It is intended for use with the accompanying instructional video.

-The IRIS Center, Peabody College, Vanderbilt University "Student Centered Transition Planning:
+The IRIS Center, Peabody College, Vanderbilt University "Student Centered Transition Planning

 This 2-hour online module will help users to better understand the benefits of student-centered transition planning, identify ways to involve students in collecting assessment information and developing goals, and be able to prepare students to lead their own IEP meetings.

 In Texas, the admission, review, and dismissal (ARD) committee is responsible for making decisions about a child’s special education program.
 The ARD committee is also known as the individualized education program (IEP) team in other states.
+After the initial evaluation report is complete, an ARD committee must meet to review the evaluation and determine if the child meets eligibility criteria for special education and related services.